SRCF/docs/source/email/pip.rst

 Filters in Exim are more complicated than :ref:`Hades' Sieve filters <hades-filters>`, though there are a few things supported which cannot be done on Hades, such as piping your email into a custom program.

-Here are a few examples of basic forwarding for a society account.
+Here are a few examples of basic forwarding for a group account.
 Note that the ``# Exim filter`` line is required.

 ::

    # Exim filter

-   # Forward emails for <socname>-webmaster@srcf.net to spqr2@cam.ac.uk:
+   # Forward emails for <groupname>-webmaster@srcf.net to spqr2@cam.ac.uk:
    if ($local_part_suffix is "-webmaster") then
       deliver spqr2@cam.ac.uk
    endif

-   # Forward <socname>-treasurer@srcf.net to spqr and an external address:
+   # Forward <groupname>-treasurer@srcf.net to spqr and an external address:
    if ($local_part_suffix is "-treasurer") then
       deliver spqr2@cam.ac.uk
       deliver treasurer@example.com